John Lambert (naval historian)

-John Lambert (1937 – January 11, 2016) was a naval illustrator and historian.
+John Lambert (1937 – January 11, 2016) was a British naval illustrator and historian.
 He specialised in naval boats up to destroyer size.
 The information he presented, and his detailed drawings of warships and their weapons systems, were referenced from official naval and shipbuilder sources.

 He has written over 350 magazine articles for Model Boats, Airfix Magazine, Scale Models, Model Shipwright, Interavia and Marine Modelling International.